devs-discussions-perceptions/devs_discussions_perceptions_paper/README.md

 # Dataset

-We provide a dataset with 1,383 PR discussions classified in terms of NFR presence.
+We provide a dataset with 1,383 PR discussions classified regarding NFR presence.
 After manual classification, we built a dataset composed of PR discussions, each one classified in terms of (i) the presence of the NFRs type addressed, (ii) the location in the PR where the discussions are triggered, (iii) keywords mentioned in the discussion, and (iv) discussion content addressing the NFR.
 This classification allowed us to characterize the PR discussions and identify the developers discussing NFRs.
 The dataset is available at This material is available at [`/artifacts/dataset.csv`](https://github.com/devs-discussions-perceptions/devs_discussions_perceptions_paper/blob/main/artifacts/dataset.csv)

 The .csv file is structured with the following columns